-The Registrant did not engage in securities lending activity during the fiscal year ended October 31, 2018.
+The Company did not engage in securities lending activity during the year ended October 31, 2020.

-Item 13, Exhibits.
+Item 13.
+Exhibits.

-(a)(1) Joint Code of Ethics of the Registrant and OFS Capital Management, LLC filed herewith. (a)(2) Certifications pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 furnished herewith. (b) Certifications pursuant to Section 906 of the Sarbanes-Oxlev Act of 2002 furnished herewith.
+- (a)(1) Joint Code of Ethics of the Registrant and OFS Capital Management, LLC filed herewith. - (a)(2) Certifications pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 filed herewith. - (b) Certifications pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 furnished herewith.